 The son may also experience tax effects here due to the basis rules that apply to gifts.
 Generally, inherited items receive a fair market value basis as of the date of death.
 In this case, because the mother gifted the antiques to her son, the antiques will likely maintain the same basis that the mother had immediately before the gift.
 This means that if the son sells the items in the future, he will likely realize a higher taxable gain.

-The takeaway: Making a gift may not provide as much estate tax protection as a donor thinks it will.
+Making a gift may not provide as much estate tax protection as a donor thinks it will.
 The taxable gift will reduce the amount of the estate tax exclusion available, and the recipient will not receive a fair market value basis.

 As these examples demonstrate, there are potential tax benefits and pitfalls associated with different types of family property transfers.
 What seems simple can sometimes result in unintended tax consequences.
 But with proper due diligence and planning, these transfers can be executed with no surprises and benefits for all involved.

 Originally published on November 20, 2015.